spurwadi2/old/_posts/2016-09-17-mengenal-latex.md

 ---
 layout: post
-title: "Mengenal LaTex"
+title: "Mengenal LaTeX"
-description: ""
+description: "What You See Is What You Mean"
 headline:
 category: Education
 tags: [education, computer, jekill, latex]